-I certify that I have read and understand the technical standards for selection listed above, and I believe to the best of my knowledge that I meet each of these standards without accommodatio I understand that if I am unable to meet these standards I will not be admitted into the program.
-Signature of Applicant Date Alternative statement for students requ nesting accommodations. believe to the best of my knowledge that accommodations.
-I will contact the T and the technical standards of selection listed above and I must I can meet each of these standards with certain emple University Disability Resources and Services amodations may be available.
-I understand that if I am without accommodations, I will not be admitted into the Signature of Applicant
+I certify that I have read and understand the technical standards of selection listed above and I believe to the best of my knowledge that I can meet each of these standards with certain accommodations.
+I will contact the Temple University Disability Resources and Services Department to determine what accommodations may be available.
+I understand that if I am unable to meet these standards with or without accommodations, I will not be admitted into the program.

+Signature of Applicant

-APPENDIX I
+APPENDIX G